Return to Curriculum

 In the Early Years, scientific learning is mainly explored through the specific area of understanding the world.
 Early Years science activities are planned to meet each child’s learning and development requirements as well as taking account of the children’s interests.
 This ensures that we ignite children’s curiosity and enthusiasm which builds their capacity to learn.
 Children are immersed in scientific vocabulary and given opportunities to solve problems and to express their thoughts and ideas through adult led and child initiated activities.

-At Reed First School, topics are taught across a two-year block and split into Year A and Year B. Please refer to the long term maps below.
+At Reed First School, topics are taught across a two-year block and split into Year A and Year B. Please refer to the long term maps and curriculum map below.

 Science in Early Years through Understanding the World